King Charles strips brother Andrew of titles and his mansion

 A palace source said that while Andrew continued to deny the accusations against him, it was clear that there had been serious lapses of judgement.
 The source said the decision was taken by Charles but that the monarch had the support of the wider family, including heir-to-the-throne Prince William.

-In recent weeks British newspapers have turned their focus on Andrew's finances after the Times reported that he had not paid rent on his 30-room mansion for two decades, but had funded at least 7.5 million pounds ($10.07 million) of renovations when he moved in.
+The decision to force Andrew to move away from Windsor was also significant after newspapers reported he had not paid rent on his 30-room mansion for two decades, after initially paying for renovations.

-In a rare political intervention, a British parliamentary committee had on Wednesday questioned whether Andrew should still be living in the house.
+In a rare political intervention into the workings of the royal family, a British parliamentary committee had on Wednesday questioned whether Andrew should still be living in the house.

+Polls show the royal family has been losing the support of younger generations for years.
+Charles, with the support of 43-year-old William, has acted to protect the institution, which experts say is the priority of any monarch.

+In 1936, Edward VIII was forced to abdicate just over a year after ascending the throne so he could marry a divorced American socialite.
+He retained the title of Duke of Windsor but was largely banished from Britain.